temporalio/proposals/php/php-rr-sdk.md

 }
 ```

+### Service RPC
+---

 ## Implementation Details
+We propose to implement the SDK as module of [RoadRunner](https://github.com/spiral/roadrunner) application server.
+The server
+written in Golang, tested on production and currently includes all the functions needed to run PHP effectively inside the
+Golang application.

 ### Features
-hot reload must

-### Service RPC
+A number of features expected to be implemented in this SDK in order to utilize the scripting nature of PHP efficiently.

+#### Performance
+One of the side effects of the RoadRunner execution model is the ability to keep PHP process in memory
+indefinitely.
+Unlike classic PHP-FPM applications which recreate the process for each request it guarantees low overhead
+and near maximum language [performance](https://www.techempower.com/benchmarks/#section=data-r0&hw=ph&test=fortune&l=zg24n3-f&c=4&a=2&o=e).

+#### Plug In Play
+Since all the Temporal communication encapsulated in application server the workflow coordination happens over plain
+binary protocol between RR and PHP worker.
+Essentially, it completely eliminates the need to install any PHP extension,
+making integration non-invasive and more reliable.

+> Such an approach makes possible to implement workers in other languages as well (Python, JS) using same SDK.

+#### Hot Reload
+Due to the scripting nature of PHP it becomes possible to reload the workflow or activity code without stopping the worker (though,
+new SDK API required for workflows).
+Such an approach makes possible to perform hot deployment of workflow updates, debug
+system on production and other things which are nearly impossible in compiled languages.

-### Current Milestones
+### Milestones
 A number of steps required to implement such SDK properly:
 - receive stable API for Temporal Workflows on Golang (https://github.com/temporalio/temporal-go-sdk/commit/09ced59198a7e5a402ba463a8d11f2952c34dd5e)
-- modernize RoadRunner to expose low level async API to communicate with PHP workers (in progress)
+- modernize RoadRunner to expose low level async API to communicate with PHP workers

-- implement SDK
+After these steps complete, the implementation can start.

 ## Development
-The author of this proposal and his team capable and ready to handle the implementation of this SDK for general purpose
+The author of this proposal and his team ready to handle the implementation of this SDK for general purpose frameworks
-frameworks running under RoadRunner.
+via RoadRunner module.